VirtualSpaceGit/VirtualSpace-AppSec/README.md

 ## Overview

 VirtualSpace AppSec combines static code analysis with specialized machine learning trained on thousands of real-world vulnerability patterns.
-This PoC illustrates how our tailored AI outperforms generic models (like GPT-4) in identifying critical vulnerabilities in C, C++, and .NET applications, ensuring your code remains secure against emerging threats.
+This PoC illustrates how our tailored AI outperforms generic models (like GPT-4) in identifying critical vulnerabilities in C, C++, and .NET applications, ensuring your code remains secure against emerging threats in the real world.

 ## Features